edwin-samuel-giftson/My-Projects/My Projects/Understanding-Gamer-Demographics-and-Gameplay-Trends/README.md

 ## Process
 1. Data Profiling

-Profiling was conducted at the start to examine the data's quality and structure
+Profiling was conducted to examine the structure and distribution of the data

 2. Data Cleaning

 Cleaning processes were carried out using GCP Data Prep to enhance data accuracy and consistency.

-2. Data Visualization
+3. Data Visualization

 Visualizations were created in Tableau to enhance understanding, with additional preparation done in Tableau Prep.